carwei/directus-magic-link-auth/README.md

 A Directus extension that adds secure, passwordless authentication to your Directus instance through magic links sent via email.

+## Note: Quick-start
+I recommend that you first use the built-in demo '/magic-link-ui' before you integrate this into your custom Directus front-end. that way you know that all the requirements/settings are correct (which could save you from a lot of time).

+After full integration, you can selective disable the 'magic-link-ui' endpoint and obly leave 'magic-link-api' active.

 ## Features

 - **Passwordless Authentication**: Allow users to log in with just their email address